Welcome page, adult ADHD ASSESSMENT

 What to Do After Taking the ASRS

-If your screening suggests possible ADHD, the next step is to observe and document patterns in focus, time management, emotional regulation, and task completion.
+If your adhd self assessment suggests possible ADHD, the next step is to observe and document patterns in focus, time management, emotional regulation, and task completion.
 This information becomes highly valuable during a clinical assessment.

 Consulting a psychologist, psychiatrist, neurologist, or ADHD specialist is recommended.
 Evidence-based treatment options may include cognitive behavioral therapy, ADHD coaching, medication when appropriate, and structured productivity systems tailored to neurodivergent thinking styles.